 We published the cartoon on the official microblog of our school and expanded its influence through forwarding and other ways.
-What’s more , we also presented it to primary and secondary school students when we held on the lecture and communicated with them.
+What’s more , we also prepared some booklets for young parents, giving their children opportunities to learn more about synthetic biology in a light-hearted way. (照片)

 What did we do?

-HP collects inspirations and writes screenplays, and then art designers draw and complete the comics.
+In the preliminary stage, HP collects inspirations and writes screenplays.
+Then, art designers draw and complete the comics.

+After giving out our samples, we collected readers’ advice for the booklets, and made some improvements accordingly.

 Publish a monthly magazine——cooperate with Jiangnan_China